lcmd-epfl/cibo/README.md

 sklearn
 numpy
 ```
-Best to create a new envirnment and then
+Best to create a new environment (tested with python 3.8.16. and botorch 0.8.1)
 ```
 pip install -r requirements.txt
 ```